Boiler Size Calculator – What Size Boiler Do I Need?

 Homes with multiple bathrooms may require a boiler with a higher kilowatt capacity, especially if your household uses multiple showers and baths simultaneously.

-You’ll need to choose a boiler that can supply enough hot water across various outlets without struggling.
+You’ll need to choose a boiler supplying enough hot water across various outlets without struggling.

 Are you wondering which boiler manufacturers performed best?
 Check out our guide to the best boiler brands for the full rundown.
-If you are trying to determine the best boiler installation company, check out our Boiler Central, Warmzilla, and Boxt reviews.
+To determine the best boiler installation company, check out our Boiler Central, Warmzilla, and Boxt reviews.

 The Number of Radiators